Center for Academic Success

 Advising, RACR audits, Registration and more

-Here you can find information on a variety of topics including how to read your RACR audit, Change of Major forms, appeals, University Bulletins, and how to get your FREE Microsoft Office 365 Education Suite.
+Here you can find information on a variety of topics including how to read your RACR audit, appeals, University Bulletins, and how to get your FREE Microsoft Office 365 Education Suite.

 Get information on Majors, Minors, and Areas here at Murray State.